FuturisticTechie/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Installation instructions
+User can export the code to any software with a terminal and run it.

 ## Usage instructions
-User can export the code to any software with a terminal and run it.
+You can follow the commands as they run through the system to game completion.

 ## File structure of the project
 This projoect is made up for mutiple python files corresponding to the milestones as set by the AI core team.
 The milestones are: